mph-/lcapy/doc/expressions.rst

     'angular fourier'

 The following diagram demonstrates transformations between the domains.
-Note, the unilateral Laplace transform denoted by :math:`\mathcal{L}\{.\}` is not reversible without some prior information (such as known to represent an AC signal or a causal signal).
+Note, the unilateral Laplace transform denoted by :math:`\mathcal{L}\{.\}` is not reversible without some prior information (the region of convergence).
 In general, the result is only known for :math:`t\ge 0` since the result for :math:`t < 0` is not unique.
 The Fourier transform, denoted by :math:`\mathcal{F}\{.\},` and the angular Fourier transform, denoted by :math:`\mathcal{F}_{\omega}\{.\}`, are reversible.
 If :math:`h(t)` is an AC signal, it is possible to go between the time and phasor domains.
-If :math:`H(s)` represents the transfer function of a causal and lossy system, then it is possible to go between the Laplace and angular Fourier domains via the phasor domain.
+If :math:`H(s)` represents the transfer function of a causal system with all its poles in the LH plane, then it is possible to go between the Laplace and angular Fourier domains via the phasor domain.
 Note, the capitalized expressions denote a transform domain and are not equivalent.

 .. image:: examples/schematics/domains.png
    :width: 25cm